Becky O. Peleowo

 "Not a bad nickname, Miss Oriola."
 He murmured but I heard him.

-“Monday is my Father’s name, Ma’am.”
-He was still saying as he left to face the wall.
+“Monday is my Father’s name, Ma’am”, he was still talking as he left to face the wall.

 “Micheal!!!”
 I almost hit the rolled up chart in my hand on his behind.
-The school had warned every teacher to avoid using corporal punishment, not that, the rolled up chart could hurt him anyway but I didn’t want to take any chances.
+The school had warned every teacher to avoid using corporal punishment.
+It was not that the rolled up chart could hurt him anyway but I didn’t want to take chances.
 Michael lived with his foster parents and he must have had a fair share of the rigours of life.

 Walking to my wooden chair, I thought of how possible it was to add some weight.
 I always had my food flask by my side, but the daily routine of managing my class and coordinating the Press and Music Club could never make me add an ounce.